 Stem cells are injected directly into the joint that is affected by arthritis or chronic pain to help your body repair itself.
-This means that stem cells don’t simply fix your painful symptoms, but treats and corrects the source problem of your pain!
+This means that stem cells don’t simply fix your painful symptoms, but they also treat and correct the source of your pain!

 Stem cells are anti-inflammatory.